peterb12/A-Tour-Of-Haskell/Week4.md

 ### Functions Can Take Many Arguments

+For one of the homeworks today, you'll need to write a function that takes more than one argument.
+As long as we're showing you how to write those, would you like to know how that works?
+There are two ways to think abot it:

-Would you like to know the easy lie or the complicated truth?
+The easy lie or the complicated truth.

 #### The Easy Lie: Functions Can Take Many Arguments